 Cassis American Brasserie

 170 Beach Dr. NE

-Serves brunch on Mondays in addition to the weekends.
-Favorites include the homemade pastries, croissants, and rolls.
-Try the Jumbo Lump Crab Cake Benedict or the Andouille Sausage and Shrimp Ragout.
+Cassis actually serves brunch every day of the week.
+Favorites include the homemade pastries, croissants and rolls.
+Try the Lump Crab Benedict or the Andouille Sausage and Shrimp Ragout.